legrch/netgex/README.md

 See the `examples/` directory for complete examples of how to use the server package:

 - `simple/` - Basic gRPC and gateway server setup
-- `advanced/` - Advanced configuration with interceptors, Swagger, and more
+- `advanced/` - Advanced configuration with service registration, Swagger, and more
 - `json/` - Examples of JSON configuration for the gateway
+- `config/` - Environment-based configuration examples

 ## Related Documentation